krashevski/git-guides/docs/EN/README_REPOSITORY_STANDARDS_EN.md

 ### 3.1 Merging with main
 1. Allowed only after full testing (see section 5).
-2. Merging is performed with the following command:
+2. Merging is performed with command:
-Merging can be performed using either:
-a) merge — preserves full commit history
+- merge — preserves full commit history
-b) squash merge — combines all commits into one
+- squash merge — combines all commits into one
-* squash is convenient if there was rough work or many small "fix" or "WIP" commits within a feature.
+> [I] squash is convenient if there was rough work or many small "fix" or "WIP" commits within a feature.
-* squash creates a single commit in main, which makes the history cleaner.
+> [I] squash creates a single commit in main, which makes the history cleaner.
 3. Pushing to main is prohibited; all changes must go through feature branches and testing.

 ### 3.2 How to updating main from a feature branch